febuz/Servant/README.md

 # Servant
-Quantum servant for web3 desktop for dapp like quantumcompiler, ML and smart contracts
+Quantum servant for web3 desktop for dapp like quantumcompiler, PySpark ML and smart contracts